|

 In a perfect world Palermo's taxi drivers (perhaps the least honest of

-any city south of Naples) would be as honest as those in New York and London.
+any city south of Naples) would be as ethical as those in New York and London.

 Sadly, that's not the case.
 Taking a ride shouldn't mean "being taken